okdistribute/spake2-wasm/README.md

 # spake2-wasm

-This is a WASM port of the Rust library for SPAKE2 algorithm.
+This is a WASM port of the [Rust library](https://docs.rs/spake2/0.2.0/spake2/) for the [SPAKE2 algorithm](https://tools.ietf.org/id/draft-irtf-cfrg-spake2-10.html).
 SPAKE2 is a secure method for generating a shared secret between two devices derived from a low entropy password.